RamMichaeli17/NODEJS-COMPLETE-GUIDE-Deployment/README.md

 - **Free Tier Limitations**: Due to the limitations of the free tier on Render, the instance will spin down with inactivity, which can delay requests by 50 seconds or more.

-Visit the deployed application: [Node.js Complete Guide Deployment](https://nodejs-complete-guide-deployment.onrender.com)
+Visit the deployed application: [Online Shop Deployment](https://online-shop-5pmk.onrender.com)

 <p align="right">(<a href="#top">back to top</a>)</p>